 - Tips that can be easily used in day-to-day life

 Readers browse with the perspective of “what’s in it for me?”
 (Content writers often refer to it as “WIIFM.”)
 They aren’t interested in learning about your brand’s history, triumphs, products, solutions and who you are overall.

 Heartbreaking, isn’t it?

-And it’s worth it.
-25% more consumers looked at sponsored articles than display ad units, and they’re found to produce 18% higher lift in purchase intent.
+But you CAN capture the readers’ attention when writing a sponsored post or MAT release by providing useful information.
+You then have the potential to gain new fans and possibly more conversion.
+25% more consumers look at sponsored articles than display ad units, and they’re found to produce 18% higher lift in purchase intent.